 According to the rumors, Canyon Bakehouse Gluten-Free Bread has such an amazing texture that it doesn’t need to be toasted.
 Needless to say, I was eager to try this allergy-friendly line out, and see if it really was true.
 This seems like a big feat for bread that’s not only made without gluten, but also dairy, nuts, and soy!

-Tasting Notes for Canyon Bakehouse Gluten-Free Bread
+Tasting Notes for Canyon Bakehouse Gluten-Free Bread Loaves, Buns, and Bagels

 I’m a whole grain fan, but this loaf was impressive right out of the shoot.
 It made great sandwiches, and had a pleasant, mild flavor that was just rich enough and slightly rustic.
 Tony agreed that it was a hands down winner.

 Ingredients: water, brown rice flour, tapioca flour, whole grain sorghum flour, organic agave syrup, cane sugar, extra virgin olive oil, contains less than 2% of xanthan gum, eggs, egg whites, yeast, sea salt, cultured brown rice flour, vinegar (organic cane sugar vinegar), enzymes. contains: egg

 Nutrition (per slice): 90 calories, 1.5g fat, 16g carbs, 1g fiber, 3g sugars (includes 2g added sugars), 2g protein.*

 From the name, I had expected this to be my hands down favorite, but the flavor was rather flat.
 It also had slight bitter after-notes.
 It wasn’t bad, but didn’t have the natural, nutty sweetness I usually enjoy with whole grains.